-Create universally accessible parking, camping, fishing, and wildlife viewing opportunities in the vicinity of Deadwater Pond, east of Route 9 and north of the Sharp Bridge Campground.
+- Create accessible parking, camping, fishing, and wildlife viewing opportunities in the vicinity of Deadwater Pond, east of Route 9 and north of the Sharp Bridge Campground.
 There is an existing 0.25-mile long loop road off the east side of Route 9.
 Boulders or other delineation features will be installed to contain motorized use to the road and a 4-vehicle parking area.
-Three tent sites will be constructed in this area, and at least one will be universally accessible from the parking area.

-If feasible and warranted by public useof other Deadwater facilities, buildBuild a hardened, accessible fishing/wildlife viewing surface near the old Deadwater Pond dam.
+Three tent sites will be constructed in this area, and at least one will be accessible from the parking area. - Build a hardened, accessible fishing/wildlife viewing surface near the old Deadwater Pond dam.